-Examples of various applications of molecular dynamics simulations follow in Section 2.13.7C.
-After the brief discussion of the liquid-vapor interface characteristics such as the surface tension, the Young-Laplace equation and condensation coefficient, solidliquid-vapor interaction characteristics such as liquid contact phenomena and absorption phenomena are discussed from a molecular standpoint.
-In addition to the simple Lennard-Jones system discussed in a previous review [3], a simulation of water liquid droplet in contact with platinum solid surface is introduced.
-Because a water molecule makes a hydrogen bond, the contact phenomena are drastically different from the simple Lennard-Jones fluid.
+Examples of various applications of molecular dynamics simulations follow.
+After the brief discussion of the liquid-vapor interface characteristics such as the surface tension, Young-Laplace equation and condensation coefficient, solid-liquid-vapor interaction characteristics such as liquid contact phenomena and absorption phenomena are discussed from molecular stand point.
+In addition to the simple Lennard-Jones system discussed in the previous review [3], a simulation of water liquid droplet in contact with platinum solid surface is introduced.
+Because a water molecule makes the hydrogen bonding, the contact phenomena are drastically different from the simple Lennard-Jones fluid.
 The water droplet exhibits a finite contact angle on the absorbed monolayer water film.
-The contact angle is determined by the surface energy between this monolayer water film and the bulk liquid water film.
+The contact angle is determined by the surface energy between this monolayer water film and bulk liquid water film.
 In addition to the macroscopic problems, several nanoscale contact and absorption problems related to carbon nanotubes are also discussed.

-Topics in nucleation and phase change phenomena include homogeneous nucleation of a liquid droplet for a Lennard-Jones fluid and water, and heterogeneous nucleation of liquid droplet and vapor bubble on a solid surface for simple Lennard-Jones fluid.
+Topics in nucleation and phase change phenomena includes homogeneous nucleation of liquid droplet for Lennard-Jones fluid and water, and heterogeneous nucleation of liquid droplet and vapor bubble on a solid surface for simple Lennard-Jones fluid.
 In addition, an example of crystallization process of amorphous silicon is discussed.
-The nucleation process of molecules such as fullerene and single walled carbon nanotubes are also discussed as the connection to nanotechnology.
+Nucleation process of molecules such as fullerene and single walled carbon nanotubes are also discussed as the connection to the nanotechnology.